woutslabbinck/VersionAwareLDESinLDP/README.md

 ### Read a version object

-I want to read the resource that has been written
+I want to read the resource that has been written.

+The function `read` extracts the latest version of the version object and returns it as an N3 Store.

 ```javascript
 const {storeToString} = require('@treecg/versionawareldesinldp'); // utility function to convert a Store to a string